 Why Visit Amsterdam?

 The city of Amsterdam has a lot to offer in terms of culture, art and history.
 It is one place that will never leave you bored as there is always something to do.
 The city is almost always full of tourists which contributes to the easy-going culture that it is known for.
 As you walk through the city you are guaranteed to hear multiple languages due to the diverse population of the town.
 It is also perfect if you want to tour some major attractions but do not want to walk very far as a lot of them are located in the centre.
-If you want to know Amsterdam a little more in the winter time, read our ‘6 reasons you should take a family trip to Amsterdam around Christmas’, or our ‘Visit Amsterdam’ blog for top tips on how to get around, and other things to see and do in Amsterdam.
+If you want to experience Amsterdam a little more in the winter time, read our ‘6 reasons you should take a family trip to Amsterdam around Christmas’, or our ‘Visit Amsterdam’ blog for top tips on how to get around, and other things to see and do in Amsterdam.